• Skip to main content

 Medicare Options at a Glance

-• Original Medicare: Provides broad access to providers across the country.
+• Original Medicare: Best for broad provider access nationwide.

-• Part D: Covers prescription drugs when paired with Original Medicare.
+• Part D: Best for prescription drug coverage with Original Medicare.

-• SNPs: Tailored plans for individuals with qualifying health or financial needs.
+• SNPs: Best for specific health or eligibility needs.

-• Other Options: Includes VA coverage, employer-sponsored plans, and local support programs.
+• Other Options: These may include VA benefits, employer or retiree coverage, and local assistance programs.

 Medicare Advantage Options in Arapahoe County